Learn how DNA health testing can detect eye diseases

 “One-gene eye diseases are rare,” Lin says.
 “For instance, fewer than 1,000 cases of retinal dystrophy are detected yearly.”

 What are some of these rare genetic eye diseases?
-Retinitis pigmentosis, Usher’s syndrome, juvenile X-linked retinoschisis, Stargardt's juvenile macular dystrophy, Leber Congenital Amaurosis, Leber hereditary optic neuropathy, ocular albinism and others stem from a sole gene.
+Retinitis pigmentosis, Usher’s syndrome, Best disease, juvenile X-linked retinoschisis, Stargardt's juvenile macular dystrophy, Leber congenital amaurosis, Leber hereditary optic neuropathy, Apert syndrome, ocular albinism, Pfeiffer syndrome and others stem from a sole gene.

 When do these rare genetic eye diseases strike?
 Birth through early adulthood.
 Symptoms may be as minor as involuntary eye motion or poor night vision.
 A child may be born blind, or signs may worsen slowly.